striblab/strib-styles/source/guide/pages/components/forms.md

 layout: page
 ---

-Some forms
+Make sure to use semantic [HTML5 for inputs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input).
+For buttons, see the [Buttons](./buttons.html) page.

 ## Basics

 Here's everything in its basic form.
+Overall, the style definitions will work for any type of inputs that are not buttons, but if needed, you can add the `.input` class.

 {% example html %}
 <form>